jum4r/personal-assess-lab/README.md

 </p>

 <h1>Utilizing Security Information and Event Management (SIEM) for Geospatial Attack Data Visualization</h1>
-In this lab, we will set up a Virtual Machine (VM) and expose it to the internet.
-We will then set up the Log Analytics Workspace combined with Sentinel (SIEM) to map out attacks from different parts of the world.
+In this lab/tutorial, we will configure Azure Sentinel (SIEM) and establish a connection to a live Virtual Machine (VM) functioning as a honeypot.
+This configuration allows us to actively monitor and analyze real-time attacks, particularly focusing on RDP (Remote Desktop Protocol) brute force attempts originating from various locations worldwide.
+Additionally, we will leverage a custom PowerShell script to retrieve geolocation information about the attackers and visualize it on the Azure Sentinel Map for enhanced threat analysis.

 <h2>Environments and Technologies Used</h2>